drankinatty/winsolver/README.md

      x[  1] :   1.0000000
      x[  2] :   2.0000000

-(where the formatted solution vector is simply written back to the same GtkTextBuffer and displayed in the textview below the coefficent matrix)
+(where the formatted solution vector is simply concatenated with the existing text written back to the edit control for display in the window)

 ### Compiling